shijiansu/_zzz-shijiansu.github.io/content/topics/Engineering Management/Engineering Ladders/Engineering levels at Carta/index.md

 ## **Career progression**

-As you think about your career progression at Carta, one of the first things to know is that there’s a big discontinuity at L5, which Carta considers its first **terminal** level.
-Prior to L5, we expect engineers at Carta to make “reasonable progress” along our bands; if you aren’t continuously learning, developing your skills, scaling your impact, and getting promoted every few years, your lack of progress will eventually become a performance issue.
-Once you get to L5, the situation changes.
-After L5, further promotion is no longer “expected,” and no longer comes with a timeline.
+As you think about your career progression at Carta, one of the first things to know is that there’s a big discontinuity at **L5**, which Carta considers its first **terminal** level. **Prior to L5, we expect engineers at Carta to make “reasonable progress” along our bands**; if you aren’t continuously learning, developing your skills, scaling your impact, and getting promoted every few years, your lack of progress will eventually become a performance issue.
+Once you get to L5, the situation changes. **After L5, further promotion is no longer “expected"**, and no longer comes with a timeline.
 Being promoted beyond this level is *extremely* difficult: most engineers won’t ever get there, and that’s perfectly okay.

 It’s also important to remember that, as you get more senior, it becomes more and more **your responsibility** to own your career.
 Your manager is there to support you, give you guidance and advice, and help you capitalize on opportunities along the way, but *you* are responsible for your trajectory.